Join a Community of Learners in Jamaica

 Frequently Asked Questions

 Because the admission process is connected to the registration process, we encourage you to complete your admission materials as soon as possible.
-This will allow us to activate your Saint Mary’s email account, provide you with access to the M.Ed. program portal, and continue your financial aid process if you are applying for financial aid.
+This will allow us to activate your Saint Mary’s email account, provide you with access to the M.Ed. program portal, and continue the process if you are applying for financial aid.
 Contact program staff for specific application deadlines.

 Learning communities meet from 8 a.m. to 5 p.m. on Saturdays and 8 a.m. to 4 p.m. on Sundays one weekend a month for two years.